Robin Day (designer): Design Consultancy for John Lewis Partnership and BOAC (1940s to 1970s)

 Although Robin and Lucienne Day shared a studio, they mainly worked in their own spheres, apart from two occasions when they collaborated as joint design consultants to the John Lewis Partnership and BOAC.
 For the latter they designed interiors for the company's fleet of Super VC10 aircraft during the 1960s.
 Robin later developed a prototype refreshment tray and tableware for Concorde, although this was never produced.

-The Days' involvement with the John Lewis Partnership was substantial and prolonged as they were engaged as joint design consultants for 25 years between 1962 and 1987.
-One of their main achievements at JLP was helping to develop a comprehensive new house style, covering everything from in-store signage and product packaging to company stationery and liveries for vans.
+The Days' involvement were engaged with the John Lewis Partnership as joint design consultants for 25 years between 1962 and 1987.
+One of their main achievements at JLP was helping to develop a comprehensive new house style, covering needs from in-store signage and product packaging to company stationery and liveries for vans.
 Robin also designed the interiors of several Waitrose supermarkets and John Lewis department stores, notably Milton Keynes in 1979.